Functional beverage

-A functional beverage is a conventional liquid food marketed to highlight specific product ingredients or supposed health benefit.
+A functional beverage is a conventional liquid food marketed to highlight specific product ingredients or supposed health effects.

-Functional beverages include dairy beverages, sports and performance drinks, energy drinks, ready-to-drink teas, "smart" drinks, fortified fruit drinks, plant milks, and enhanced water.
+Beverages marketed as "functional" include dairy drinks, sports and performance drinks, energy drinks, ready-to-drink teas, kombucha, "smart" drinks, fortified fruit drinks, plant milks, and enhanced water.
+Although these beverages may serve to hydrate a consumer, they have no proven health effects, and accordingly appear not to be "functional".
+For example, there is no good clinical evidence that kombucha provides any benefit to human health.

 Health concerns

 Health experts are concerned about the increased consumption and popularity of functional beverages.
-Although these beverages may serve to hydrate the individual, they may not mitigate health issues, such as obesity, heart disease, and cancer.
 Most functional beverages are sweetened, and consumption of sweetened beverages is associated with higher levels of obesity and heart disease.
 Most of these drinks contain significant amounts of sugars and hence calories, which would add to discretionary and total caloric intake.
 As such, these ingredients pose health risks because of what they contain (sugar and caffeine) or what they replace in the diet (vitamin and mineral-rich foods).

 Use

 Functional beverages are commonly consumed by people seeking health benefits from their foods and beverages.
 Both convenience and health have been identified as important factors in consumers' decision-making about food and beverage purchases.
 Functional drinks are advertised as having various health benefits.
 For example, some claim to improve heart health, immunity, digestion, and joint health, while others promote themselves as satiating and energy-boosting.